AminaAzzmouri/skillfolio-backend/README.md

      python manage.py makemigrations
      python manage.py migrate

+     The blacklist tables for logout are created here because rest_framework_simplejwt.token_blacklist is installed

 # 7. Run the server:
      python manage.py runserver

-# 8. Create the users app:
+# 8. Create the users app  (if it doesn’t exist yet):

 #### Inside the Django project folder (where manage.py is located), run:
+     From the folder where manage.py lives:
      python manage.py startapp users

       **App Explanation:**
-      The `users` app serves as the central place for user-related models and functionality.
-By keeping all user, certificate, project, and goal-related models in this single app, we avoid unnecessary app fragmentation.
+      The users app is the central place for user-related domain models and logic (users, certificates, projects, goals) to avoid fragmentation and simplify relationships.
       This approach simplifies relationships between models, reduces overhead in project structure, and keeps the code easier to maintain, especially in a project where all features are tightly related to users’ achievements and certificates.

-#### Make sure to add 'users' to INSTALLED_APPS in settings.py:
+#### Add 'users' to INSTALLED_APPS in settings.py:

 INSTALLED_APPS = [
 ...,